dubsalot/elliptitron/README.md

 The UI calls that webservice as often as it needs (once per second currently)

 # Some images
-#### What electronics project if fun without suspicious looking devices mounted on the side of something?
+#### What electronics project is fun without suspicious looking devices mounted on the side of something?

 ![mounted on side of elliptical](docs/screens/mounted.jpg)